 Five minute calisthenics routine: My son didn’t start doing a morning routine until he was 10.
-In retrospect, I wish he had started at the age of 5.
-Pick 3 or 4 common calisthenics and do them as part of the morning wakeup routine.
-My son does 25 pushups, 5 one-armed planks from each side (reaches under his chest), and 5 leg lifts from each side.
+In retrospect, I wish he had started at the age of 8, or perhaps even earlier with really simple exercises.
+Pick 3 or 4 common calisthenics and do them as part of the morning wake-up routine.
+My son does 25 push-ups, 5 one-armed planks from each side (reaches under his chest), and 5 leg lifts from each side.
 He added wall squats to the routine a few months later.

 Play Multiple Sports and Other Physical Activities

 Numerous studies support balanced physical development.
 The natural way to do that is to engage in a wide variety of sports and other physical activities.
 Many kids will do this somewhat naturally by running around and playing physical games or sports with school friends at recess or neighborhood friends at home.